rogerxu/rogerxu.github.io/_posts/2012-10-30-javascript-tips.md

 _Q: What is the difference between `innerHTML` and `append()` in JavaScript?_

 InnerHTML is not standard, and it's a String.
 The DOM is not, and although innerHTML is faster and less verbose, its better to use the DOM methods like `appendChild()`, `firstChild.nodeValue`, etc. to alter innerHTML content.

+_Q: Are objects passed by value or by reference?
+Does the type of object matter?_

+_Q: What does it mean to chain functions in jQuery?_